UtrechtUniversity/ricgraph/docs/ricgraph_comparison.md

 since one will need large computer facilities to host these systems and the data they contain.

-Ricgraph follows a different approach: one makes a selection of sources to harvest that are important to a user or organization.
+Ricgraph follows a different approach: by selecting sources to harvest that are important to a user or organization, one is able to create a system that perfectly suits a certain information need of that person or organization.
-This can be done by creating harvest scripts, and harvesting only that information that is relevant for a certain purpose.
-One of the example harvest scripts harvests the Utrecht University staff pages, which cannot be harvested by other organizations due to the privileges required.
+In creating harvest scripts, it is possible to harvest only that information that is relevant for a certain purpose.
+For example, one of the example harvest scripts harvests the Utrecht University staff pages.
+These pages cannot be harvested by other organizations due to the privileges required.
 Also, it is possible to harvest a source that is internal to an organization.
-Ricgraph can be installed on any internal or external system according to your needs, so the data in Ricgraph is only accessible for persons of a certain organization, or for anyone.
+Ricgraph can be installed on any internal or external accessible system according to your needs, so the data in Ricgraph is only accessible for persons of a certain organization, or for anyone.